saadmzm/Collaborative-3D-loader/README.md

 ## Usage

-- Run the Backend and Frontend in different terminals.
+- Run the Backend and Frontends in different terminals.

 ### Backend